 Peleg: Western Europe

-Nahor (Chaldeans): Northern & Central Italy
+Nahor (Chaldeans): Northern (Central) Italy

 Haran: Switzerland

-Lot: French
+Lot: France

-Moab: Central & Southern France
+Moab: Central and Southern France

-Abraham & Keturah: Scandinavia & Benelux
+Abraham and Keturah: Scandinavia and Benelux

 Zimran: Norway